Nerve injury classification

 Nerve injury classification assists in prognosis and determination of treatment strategy for nerve injuries.
-Classification was described by Seddon in 1943 and by Sunderland in 1951.
+The classification was described by Seddon in 1943 and by Sunderland in 1951.
 In the lowest degree of nerve injury the nerve remains intact, but signaling ability is damaged, termed neurapraxia.
 In the second degree the axon is damaged, but the surrounding connecting tissue remains intact – axonotmesis.
 The last degree, in which both the axon and connective tissue are damaged, is called neurotmesis.

 Seddon's classification

 In 1943, Seddon described three basic types of nerve injury:

 Neurapraxia (Class I)

-Neurapraxia is a temporary interruption of conduction without loss of axonal continuity.
-Neurapraxia involves a physiologic block of nerve conduction in the affected axons.
+Neurapraxia is a temporary interruption of conduction without loss of axonal continuity.^{[2]} Neurapraxia involves a physiologic block of nerve conduction in the affected axons.
+Neurapraxia is commonly caused by focal demyelination or ischemia, and is a result of damage to the myelin sheath of the nerves.
+With this injury, the connective tissue structures of the nerve are preserved and the axon remains intact.
+This injury is generally associated with a favorable prognosis and recovery has occurred within weeks to months.